-RMC is responsible for overseeing the overall management of all risks covering market risk management, liquidity risk management, credit risk management, operational risk management, cyber security risk management, climate risk management and compliance risk management.
+RMC is responsible for overseeing that the Company's corporate objectives are supported by a sound risk strategy and an effective risk management that is appropriate to the nature, scale and complexity of its activities and overseeing the overall management of all risks covering market risk management, liquidity risk management, credit risk management, operational risk management, cyber security risk management, climate risk management and compliance risk management.
 It reviews and approves major risk related policies and major risk tolerance limits and reviews and assesses the adequacy of risk management policies and framework in identifying, measuring, monitoring and controlling risk and the extent to which these are operating effectively.
 It conducts review of the compliance functions to ensure adequate resources and independence of Compliance Department.
-It also establishes polices and systems that promote and support anti-corruption laws and regulations.
+It also establishes policies and systems that promote and support anti-corruption laws and regulations.
 The minutes of RMC meetings are tabled to the Board for noting and further action, where appropriate.
+The members of RMC shall be appointed by the Board from amongst the NED of the Company, the majority of them shall be INEDs, and shall consist of not less than three members.
 The present members comprise Mr. Lee Chin Guan (Chairman of RMC), Mr. Lai Wan, Mr. Quah Poh Keat, Mr. Lim Chao Li and Ms. Phe Kheng Peng.